gradle/gradle/subprojects/docs/src/docs/release/notes.md

 There are many times when you would like to find out as many failures as possible in a single build execution.
 Examples may include when you kick off a build before heading out to lunch, or running a nightly CI job.
 The `--continue` command-line option allows you to do just that.

-With the addition of nicer reporting of multiple build failures, we now consider `--continue` a fully-fledged capability of Gradle, and have remove the `experimental` flag from this option.
+With the addition of [nicer reporting of multiple build failures]((#multile_build_failures)), we now consider `--continue` a fully-fledged capability of Gradle, and have removed the `experimental` flag from this option.
 Please see the [User Guide section](userguide/tutorial_gradle_command_line.html#sec:continue_build_on_failure) for more details.

+### <a id="multile_build_failures"></a>Reporting of multiple build failures

+When running the build with `--parallel` or `--continue` it is possible to have multiple failures in your build.
+While executing Gradle will now report on tasks that fail, as well as producing output detailing _all_ build failures on build completion.

+The new output clearly indicates the cause and possible analysis of each failure, making it easier to track down the underlying issue.
+Detailing _all_ failures makes the `--continue` command line option much more useful: it is now possible to use this option to discover as many failures as possible with a single build execution.

+### Configuration option for FindBugs plugin

+Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports more configuration options.

 ### Documentation facelift